What is Capability-Based Planning?

-At the core of Jibility is the concept of capability based planning.
-Used extensively for defense and military planning by the likes of the US, UK, Australia and Canada, it has become popular in the business domain, in particular for developing systems and IT related strategies.
+The approach has its origins defense and military planning by the likes of the US, UK, Australia and Canada.
+More recently, it has become popular in the business domain, particularly for developing systems and IT-related strategies.

 What is a Capability?

-- assessing the level of change required to each capability;
+- Assess the level of change required to each capability

-- developing a plan for making the changes.
+- Develop a plan for making the changes

 It focuses directly on what an organization needs to do to execute its strategy.

-It can provide a map of the organization’s overall capabilities to ensure that you have coverage (i.e. you haven’t missed something).
+It provides a map of the organization’s overall capabilities to ensure nothing is missed.

 It directly links initiatives and projects back to capability changes and, in turn, back to the organization’s objectives.
 No more random initiatives that seemed like a good idea at the time, but in hindsight don’t actually align to your strategy.